REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 5. REPORTING TITLE IX SEXUAL HARASSMENT

-Any person may make a Report at any time, including during non-business hours, regarding Title IX Sexual Harassment (whether or not the person reporting is the person impacted by the alleged conduct) or Retaliation through any of the following mechanisms:
+5.1 At any time, including during non-business hours, any person may make a Report regarding Title IX Sexual Harassment (whether or not the person reporting is the person impacted by the alleged conduct) or Retaliation through any of the following mechanisms:

-2. By delivering, mailing, or otherwise transmitting the Report to the OIED;
+2. By delivering, mailing, or otherwise transmitting the Report to the OEO;

 4. By emailing the Report to equalopportunity@ncsu.edu;

-5. By completing the OIED online Discrimination, Harassment, and Retaliation Report Form, found at go.ncsu.edu/safe, or
+5. By completing the OEO online Discrimination, Harassment, and Retaliation Report Form, found at ncsu.edu/safe, or

 6. Through any other means that results in the Title IX Coordinator receiving the person’s verbal or written Report.